Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

 Q: Who developed Bleak Haven?

-Q: What platforms is it available on?
+Q: What platforms is it for?

 Q: How long is the game?

-Q: Are there plans for updates or patches?
+Q: Will there be updates or patches?